jcurry/ZenPacks.ZenSystems.olsonPower/README.rst

 Requirements & Dependencies
 ===========================

-    * Zenoss Versions Supported: 3.0
+    * Zenoss Versions Supported: 3.x and 4.x
     * External Dependencies: The Olson-9016-V01 MIB needs to be available on target devices
     * ZenPack Dependencies:
     * Note that the standard device class /Power needs to exist.
 If not, recreate it.